Overview

 Note

-Event handlers assigned to a JSX element (like the onclick handler on the increment button in the example above) are always executed in their origin context per default.
-This means that when the HTML element is created on the backend, the event handler is also called on the backend per default.
+Event handlers assigned to a JSX element (such as onclick handler on the increment button in the example above) are always executed in their original context by default.
+This means that when the HTML element is created on the backend, the event handler is also called on the backend by default.

-You can read more about this behaviour in the chapter Functions and Contexts
+You can read more about this behavior in the chapter Functions and Contexts

 Warning

 Reactivity with backend rendering is still experimental and not yet fully supported.
-When using backend rendering, it is not guaranteed that all DOM changes are reflected on the frontend.
+When using backend rendering, it is not guaranteed that all DOM changes will be reflected on the frontend.

 Dynamic Rendering

-Dynamic rendering behaves exactly the same as hybrid rendering, with the only difference that there is no HTML pre-rendering.
-The content is only visible after the UIX and DATEX libraries are initialized on the frontend.
+Dynamic rendering behaves exactly the same as hybrid rendering, except that there is no HTML pre-rendering.
+The content is only visible after the UIX and DATEX libraries have been initialized on the frontend.

-We recommend to only use this mode if server-side rendering leads to problems or is explicitly not wanted.
+We recommend using this mode only if server-side rendering causes problems or is explicitly not desired.

 Example: